MileHacker Logo

 Terrain Overview

 Moving westward and northward, the landscape gradually flattens into plains and lowlands.
-This transition supports extensive agricultural action and the vast wetlands that define the region.
+This transition supports extensive agricultural action and the expansive wetlands that define the region.
 The interplay of mountains, rivers, and plains creates a diverse environment, helping the local climate and biological diversity.

 Historical Journey & City Overview